Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/Readme.md

 Anticipated Multi-Agent System Workflow:

-1-  User provides  a topic or article query to the system→ **Agent7** checks for existing knowledge.
+Route 1-  User provides  a topic or article query to the system→ **Agent5** Agent 5 checks for existing knowledge in the knowledge graph, fact-check it

-2- If knowledge is outdated, it requests fresh updates from **Agent2**.

-3- **Agent3** & **Agent4** analyze the bias and fact check new data before storage.
+Return the Fact to the User.

+Route 2- **Agent1-New Collector Agent** Collect polictical news from newsAPI then pass it to the **Agent 2** bias detector/analyzer to analyse

+**Agent2- Bias Analyzer/Detector Agent** analyze the bias in the news article , check verify the claims if its biased or unbiased  pass it to agent 4- Agent Updater

-4- **Agent5** integrates verified data into knowledge graph.
+**Agent3- Updater Agent ** integrates verified/analysed  news articles / data into knowledge graph.

-5- **Agent6** generates an unbiased, multi-source summary.
+**Agent4- Retriever Agent **collecte/ generates an unbiased news articles from the knowledgeGraph/ Memory.

-6- **Agent7** returns a response with neutral summary, bias trends, fact-checks, and balanced perspectives.
+**Agent7** returns a response with neutral summary, bias trends, fact-checks, and balanced perspectives.

 ```bash